 Gas Boilers

 Gas boilers, the predominant type found in the USA, generate steam by heating water to a precise temperature or boiling point using a natural gas flame.
 These boilers play a crucial role for several reasons.
 Firstly, they supply heat and energy to large structures such as warehouses and industrial facilities.
 Additionally, they heat water that flows through piping systems, supporting radiators, baseboards, and other heat exchange mechanisms.
+Modern gas-fired industrial boilers are favored for their reliability, cost-effectiveness, and lower emissions compared to oil or coal-fired systems.
+Many facilities opt for condensing gas boilers to maximize fuel efficiency and comply with environmental regulations.

 Oil Boilers